winder/ugs_website/docs/dev/getting_started.md

 # Compiling

+Development is done using NetBeans, but most of the code can be edited using any IDE that supports Maven.

 ## Classic GUI

 For development the [Maven](http://maven.apache.org/) tool is used.
 The `maven-shade-plugin` and `maven-assembly-plugin` are used to generate the self-executing JAR and distribution zip.

+### Running with NetBeans
+From NetBeans use the `Open Project...` dialog and navigate to the project folder.
+It should have a maven icon, select it and press `Open Project`.

+From the IDE you can run or debug the code similarly to any other IDE.

 ### Running from the command line
 ```